pasztorpisti/json-cfg/README.rst

 Not all node types (object, array, scalar) support all operations.
 For example a scalar json value doesn't support `len()` and you can not iterate it.
 What happens if someone puts a scalar value into the config in place of the servers array?
-In that case the config loader code will sooner or later performs an array-specific operation on that scalar value (for example iteration) that will raise an exception with a useful error message pointing the the loader code with the stack trace and pointing to the scalar value in the config file with line/column numbers.
-You will find more json-node-type related checks and error handling mechanisms in the following sections (value fetching and error handling).
+In that case the config loader code sooner or later performs an array-specific operation on that scalar value (for example iteration) and this raises an exception with a useful error message pointing the the loader code with the stack trace and pointing to the scalar value in the config file with line/column numbers.
+You can find more info about json-node-type related checks and error handling mechanisms in the following sections (value fetching and error handling).

 Fetching python values from the queried wrapper objects